 Our mission is to support youth and families in their personal growth, educational attainment, health and wellness, civic engagement and social change.
 Eastside Youth Strong is applying best practice methodologies to support neighborhood assets and address neighborhood needs and to provide capacity building, collaboration, and evaluation to align services.
 Ultimately, Eastside Youth Strong seeks to help transform the Eastside and Eastwood Neighborhoods into a community where youth can reach their fullest potential by being economically self-sufficient, having healthy family and social relationships, graduating from high school on time, and contributing to their community.

-Quality Programming in place at Eastside Youth Strong
+Quality Programming at Eastside Youth Strong

-Social Emotional tool for youth success
+Social Emotional Tools for Youth Success

 Eastside Youth Strong uses the Devereaux Student Strength Assessment DESSA to support youth in building strong social emotional skills for life.
 The DESSA is used by staff and partners engaged with youth and helps staff understand where they can work with a youth to address skill building.